jackkershaw/payload-cms-test/README.md

 - Events weren't showing up for the staff user so I debugged and realised the AdminsAndCreatedBy access function wasn't set up correctly.
 Instead of just returning true or false, I needed to filter the events based on user id, so i used a similar structure as the admins and user function to match where createdby equalled the user id.
 This solved all issues with events - whether creating or viewing them.
 - Pages weren't showing up for the staff user either, so I realised I needed to fix the AdminsAndUSer access function.
 This was as simple as just adding user to the list of checked roles next to admin - returning true for user as well as admin.

-## Troubleshooting tips

-I made use of the Payload [Discord](https://discord.com/invite/payload) to help me troubleshoot (mostly issues with the examples in the docs).
-In future I might use [Github Discussions](https://github.com/payloadcms/payload/discussions), the [Community Help section](https://payloadcms.com/community-help) or the [Reddit](https://www.reddit.com/r/PayloadCMS/).
-It makes me confident to use Payload in future given there is such a strong community behind it.

 ## If I had more time

 - Custom frontend for Staff to edit the site without the admin panel.
 - Add alt text to the testing screenshots in this README to improve accessibility.
+- Add more comments to explain code.
+- Add error handling to the beforeChange hook.
 - I really enjoyed working with Payload and will continue to use it in future.
 I am particularly interested in experimenting with the following features:
   - SEO features
   - Search function with SSR
   - Email functionality with Nodemailer
-  - Live preview
+  - Live preview (I've heard this is a much easier process than in a traditional (PHP) CMS)
   - Layout builder
   - Seeding databases (as in the Access Control demo)

+## Troubleshooting tips

+I made use of the Payload [Discord](https://discord.com/invite/payload) to help me troubleshoot (mostly issues with the examples in the docs).
+In future I might use [Github Discussions](https://github.com/payloadcms/payload/discussions), the [Community Help section](https://payloadcms.com/community-help) or the [Reddit](https://www.reddit.com/r/PayloadCMS/).
+It makes me confident to use Payload in future given there is such a strong community behind it.